Frequently Asked Questions

-MBCT is the Mindfulness treatment of choice for those suffering from recurrent depression and GPs can refer patients to Talking Therapies or Psychology services for this form of Mindfulness training.
+MBCT is the Mindfulness treatment of choice for those suffering from recurrent depression.
+You can be referred to Talking Therapies or Psychology services for this form of Mindfulness training.

 5. I don’t know whether I want to commit myself to a full 8 week course?

 Each week of the course introduces new ideas and meditation techniques to teach you specific skills and deepen your understanding of Mindfulness.
 Each week the course builds on the skills taught at the previous session and practiced during the week.